heyjva/support/src/cloud/remote-ui/remote-ui-enable.md

 ---
 zendesk:
   article_id: 26474279202973
-  name: Enabling Remote Access to Home Assistant (Remote UI)
+  name: Enabling Remote Access to Home Assistant (Remote Access)
   position: 2
   labels: cloud
 ---

-The Remote UI allows you to connect to your Home Assistant instance from outside of your home network.
+The Remote Access allows you to connect to your Home Assistant instance from outside of your home network.
 So that you can start the vacuum cleaner from your phone while you are on the train for your daily commute, for example.

 By default, remote access is not enabled.
 You need to enable it.
 You can using one of the following methods: